A Process for Making and Pasteurizing Cider

 The details of my process for pasteurizing the 48 to 50 bottles of cider are described in the following steps.
 Note that the steps will be overlapping between batches.
 For example, I'll still be processing batch 1 in Step 4 after starting batch 2 in Step 3.
 This makes for a busy but productive time.

 Step 1.
 First, I create two test bottles filled with room-temperature water (leaving the same headspace as the bottles of cider) and plugged with a cork that has a small hole through the middle.
 (I find that corks from The Balvenie whiskey work perfectly in my cider bottles.)
 I put one Thermoworks EXEC thermometer through each hole, so that the temperature probe ends up in the middle of the bottle.
 These test bottles will be used to estimate the temperature in the bottles of cider.
 Then I fill a 21-quart (20-L) enamel stock pot with 3.5 gallons (13.25 L) of hot water and put the probe of a Thermopro meat thermometer into the water.
 I start heating this pot of water on the stove to a target temperature of 185°F (85°C) with the lid on.
 I take a second 21-quart (20 L) enamel stock pot and fill that with 3.5 gallons (13.25 L) of 130°F (54°C) water.
 This pot stays in my sink.
-(The volume of 3.5 gallons (13.25 L) submerges the bottles so that only the headspace and cap are above the waterline.)
-Then, I take a 9-quart (9 L) pot and heat 3.5 quarts (3.5 L) to a boil (with the lid on).
+The volume of 3.5 gallons (13.25 L) submerges the bottles so that only the headspace and cap are above the waterline.
+Then, I take a 9-quart (8.5 L) pot and heat 3.5 quarts (3.5 L) to a boil (with the lid on).
 Once it's hot, I maintain the boil with a very low heat.
 I then put on protective gear in case of any shattering or exploding bottles.
 I add 10 bottles of cider, and then one test bottle, to the warm (130°F or 54°C) water.
 At this point, I start recording the time and temperature of the test bottle every few minutes.

 Step 2.
 When the pot of hot water has reached the target temperature (185°F or 85°C), I turn off the heat and transfer bottles from the warm water in the sink to the hot water on the stove.
 I use a combination of a Geekhom BBQ glove in one hand and a latex palm-coated work glove in the other hand to keep a firm grip on the hot bottles and support them from the bottom.
 I keep recording the time and temperature of the test bottle every few minutes while the bottles heat up and the hot water cools down.
+The time and temperature values are used by a calculator to determine the level of pasteurization.
+A sample output from this calculator, with five batches of 9 or 10 bottles each, is shown in this pdf file.

 Step 3.
 While the bottles are sitting in the hot water, it's time to bring the warm water in the pot in the sink back up to 130°F (54°C).
-I remove 3.5 quarts (3.5 L) from the pot in the sink, putting it into a 1-gallon (4 L) container.
-Then I transfer the same amount of boiling water from the stove (in the 9-quart or 9-L pot) into the pot of warm water.
+I remove 3.5 quarts (3.5 L) from the pot in the sink, putting it into a 1-gallon (3.75 L) container.
+Then I transfer the same amount of boiling water from the stove (in the 9-quart or 8.5-L pot) into the pot of warm water.
 This raises the temperature from about 115°F (46°C) back up to 130°F (54°C).
-I transfer the 3.5 quarts (3.5 L) of water from the 1-gallon (4-L) container to the 9-quart (9-L) pot and bring that water to a boil (with the lid on).
+I transfer the 3.5 quarts (3.5 L) of water from the 1-gallon (3.75-L) container to the 9-quart (8.5-L) pot and bring that water to a boil (with the lid on).
 Once it's boiling, I maintain that with a very low heat.
 Then it's time to transfer the next batch of 10 more room-temperature bottles and one test bottle into the warm-water pot in the sink.
 I start recording the times and temperatures for this new batch as well.

 Step 4.
 When the test bottle in the hot water reaches 158°F to 160°F (70°C to 71°C), or after 10 minutes or 100 PUs, I use the gloves to very carefully transfer each bottle to a cooling rack next to my stove.
 I continue to record the times and temperatures of the test bottle while it cools.
 I reheat the hot-water pot to 185°F (85°C) with the lid on.
 When this batch is cool enough, I dry off those bottles and transfer them into a case.
 Then I remove the cork from the test bottle, put this hot test bottle aside, and prepare a new test bottle using room-temperature water and this cork and thermometer.
 (Five test bottles are used for processing all five batches of cider.)